 Some alternative options which may work better than the included stylus, are described at these web pages.

 With capacitive touchscreens, a wide tip stylus is better than a fine point tip stylus.
 A wide tip allows more contact points on the touchscreen to be activated at once, giving a better average as to where exactly the tap should be located on the screen.
 Some fine tip Active (battery operated) styli try to compensate for this by supplying their own charge, but this does not always work very well.

 Basically, capacitive touchscreens were designed for use with finger taps instead of stylus taps.
 Application developers should avoid small buttons and crowded UI (user interface) elements.
-If these can not be avoided, we provide a hold-to-zoom feature to compensate when needed as demonstrated in this video.
+If these can not be avoided, we provide a hold-to-zoom feature to compensate when needed as demonstrated for the Archer 2 in this video.